Balancing Transparency and Privacy: The Role of Document Redaction

 What is automated document redaction software?

-Automated redaction software is a tool that uses advanced technologies, such as machine learning and optical character recognition (OCR), to automatically identify and redact sensitive information across various document formats.
+Automated redaction software is a tool that uses AI capabilities, such as pattern recognition and OCR, to identify and redact sensitive information across various document formats automatically.

-How is document redaction beneficial for government agencies?
+How does automated document redaction software for government agencies benefit governments?

 Tags: Redaction